 By considering the same factors that the Court does, you can arrive at an understanding of how the Court might fashion a property settlement in your case.
 That understanding should guide your negotiation with your spouse as you try to arrive at an agreement.

 Orders relating to property settlement are made pursuant to Section 79 of the Family Law Act.
 Section 79 sets out the matters that the Court should take into account in making an Order for property settlement.

 The general approach that is taken by the Court, in ascertaining what is a just and equitable property settlement, is said to involve a 3 step process.
 The Court must identify and value the net property of the parties available for division followed by identifying, assessing and evaluating the relevant contributions made by both parties to the marriage.
 These contributions can include, but are not limited to the following:

-The court considers contributions, both financial and nonfinancial, that each party made to the acquisition and improvement of property.
-Property brought into the marriage by a spouse, and property purchased by a spouse from that spouse’s earnings during a marriage, are examples of financial contributions made by a spouse to the acquisition of property.
-The investment of time to build an addition onto a marital home is an example of a nonfinancial contribution to the improvement of property.
+The court considers contributions, both financial and nonfinancial, that each party made to the acquisition and improvement of the property.
+Property brought into the marriage by a spouse, and property purchased by a spouse from that spouse’s earnings during the marriage, are examples of financial contributions made by a spouse to the acquisition of property.
+The investment of time to build an addition to a marital home is an example of a nonfinancial contribution to the improvement of the property.

-An aging or infirm spouse might need a greater share of property to provide for his or her needs (unless those needs are met through an award of spousal maintenance).
+An ageing or infirm spouse might need a greater share of the property to provide for his or her needs (unless those needs are met through an award of spousal maintenance).

-Whether you are only wanting to come in for an initial consultation to ask about your matter, or you are already involved in court proceedings, we would be pleased to advise you and act for you, if necessary.
+Whether you only want to come in for an initial consultation to ask about your matter, or you are already involved in court proceedings, we would be pleased to advise you and act for you, if necessary.
 Call us at Taylor & Scott Lawyers Sydney on 1800 600 664.